AJFaraday/Thud/docs/challenge.md

 Once this is in place, anyone running `./get_answers.sh` will see your client available under your username.

-The GitHub Pages instance will also be updated periodically.
-So by making an entry, your code will be added to the repo.
+The GitHub Pages instance will also be updated periodically, so by making an entry, your code will be added to the repo.

 # Tournament rules